giralt/draft-ietf-alto-gradientgraph-multidomain/draft-giraltyellamraju-alto-bsg-multidomain.md

 {::boilerplate bcp14-tagged}

-# Distributed Protocol to Compute the Bottleneck Structure of an AS Under Partial Information
+# Distributed Protocol to Compute the Bottleneck Structure of an AS

 ## Motivation